neilogism/ridge_booster/README.md

 ## Overview

 Ridge Booster is a novel gradient boosting variant that uses ridge regression to adaptively determine optimal tree weights in ensemble models.
-Unlike traditional gradient boosting methods that rely on fixed learning rates or greedy weight updates, this approach solves for a globally optimal set of tree contributions, potentially reducing hyperparameter sensitivity and manual tuning requirements.
+Unlike traditional gradient boosting methods that rely on fixed learning rates or greedy weight updates, this approach solves for a globally optimal set of tree contributions, potentially increasing training efficiency while reducing hyperparameter sensitivity and manual tuning requirements.

 ### Traditional Gradient Boosting Background